MTG/essentia.js/README.md

 - Usage in JavaScript

-Eg: The follwing code block shows a few examples on how to use essentia.js.
+Eg: The follwing code block shows some simple examples on how to use essentia.js in your web page.
+Here we call the wrapped functions in  essentia.js inside the `onRuntimeInitialized` callback (ie., once the webassembly modules are loaded in the browser).
+Check https://developer.mozilla.org/en-US/docs/WebAssembly/Loading_and_running for more about loading and running webassembly modules.

 ```html
 <html lang="en">